3LISP FUNDAMENTALS

 (check-all-even-recursive '(2 4 6 7 8 10))

-If you prefer a more applicative/functional style, then map/filter/reduce is the way to go.
+If you prefer a more applicative/functional style, then the map family, remove-if and remove-if-not, and reduce are the way to go.

 Iterating by Looping